Frequently Asked Questions About Becoming Catholic & RCIA

 What materials do I need to participate in the RCIA?

 The main material you will need is a pen, Bible, and copy of the Catechism of the Catholic Church.
-Through the course of the RCIA process, you will materials used as tools for reflection.
+Through the course of the RCIA process, you will receive materials used as tools for reflection.

 How much will I be expected to learn in the RCIA process?